gpodder/gpodder/tools/win_installer/README.rst

 We directly follow msys2 upstream so building the installer two weeks later might result in newer versions of dependencies being used.
-To reduce the risk of stable release breakage you can use an existing installer and just install a newer Quod Libet version into it and then repack it.
+To reduce the risk of stable release breakage you can use an existing installer and just install a newer gPodder version into it and then repack it.

 ``./rebuild.sh gpodder-3.10.2-installer.exe [git-tag]``